Brad Pitt on the Fascination Around His Disaster of a Personal Life

 "I don't go out of my way to avoid it; I just don't seek it out," he told The New York Times in December.
 "I don't know how many women they've said I've been dating the last two or three years, and none of it's true — I just flashed on something, but maybe it doesn't mean anything."

-Pitt's Once Upon a Time…in Hollywood co-star Leonardo DiCaprio, who was also on the podcast, can relate.
+Pitt's Once Upon a Time…in Hollywood co-star Leonardo DiCaprio, who was also on the podcast, could relate.
 The 45-year-old actor said he realized his life would never be the same after Titanic started getting attention.

 "I just remember.
 I was off on location doing movies right away and then, you know, I was in my early 20s already and I never bothered to look for a house," DiCaprio said during the episode.
 "So, I stayed in my mom's guest room into my early 20s.
 And then the movie started to come out—or the buzz of it or whatever—and I just remember four SUVs outside my house one day.
 I went to, like, the liquor store to get a soda, and there were the SUVs and then they just kept following me—every day of my life.
 I was like OK, this life will no longer be the same."